rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

 - CLONEDB initialization parameter should be set to TRUE.
 - The source PDB is in Read Only mode.

-Creating a snapshot copy of  refreshable PDB is a good use case for snapshot copy PDBs.
-Refreshable PDBs need to in read only mode in order to refresh.
-However, you can quickly create snapshots from there and use it for reporting, test and dev environments.
+Creating a snapshot copy of a refreshable PDB is a good use case for snapshot copy PDBs.
+Refreshable PDBs need to be in **read only** mode in order to refresh.
+You can quickly create a Snapshot Clone PDB from the refreshable PDB and use it in reporting, test and dev environments.
 The refreshable PDB OE_REFRESH is the source PDB for snapshots and is always in read only mode.

 1. Verify that the initialization parameter CLONEDB is set.